StudioGrails/ruknet/README.md

 # RukNet

-RukNet is the first perfect reimplementation of the RakNet protocol in Rust.
+RukNet is the highly accurate reimplementation of the RakNet protocol in Rust.
 It provides a robust and efficient networking library for Rust developers requiring RakNet compatibility.

 ## Overview

-RukNet implements most features of the RakNet protocol while intentionally omitting certain features such as:
+RukNet implements most features of the RakNet protocol except for the following:

 - `security`: Encryption and decryption of packets.
 This feature is planned for future implementation but is not a current priority.
 - `receipt`: Ack of messages for application layer.
 This feature is not implemented as it is deemed unnecessary.

-Other notable improvements include enhanced performance using optimized algorithms and a single-threaded design.

 ## Feature